 In warm summer weather, Stockholmers swarm to the open air-museum Skansen.
 At Skansen you can spend a whole day without even a hint of boredom.
 Many visitors bring their picnic baskets, children and strollers are everywhere, and you can walk in peace, lie in the sun and just relax.

 Skansen is one of the most popular destinations in Sweden.
-The open-air museum is visited by about 1.4 million people each year, not only from Stockholm, but from all over the world.
+The open-air museum is visited by more than 1.4 million people each year, not only from Stockholm, but from all over the world.

 The open-air museum was the idea of Dr Artur Hazelius (1833 – 1901).
 He wanted to present Swedish cultural history in a new way.